Making Big Change Happen • Case Studies

 Geoff Fallon – Vail Williams LLP

-How would you describe the work together?
+How would you describe the journey we’ve been on?

-Huge.
 As a business, it’s kind of life-changing.
 It’s a huge shift in everything – in our mentality, in how we operate as a business, how we operate with each other.
 It is entirely different today compared to three, four years ago.

 People working together, thinking together, thinking about each other and other people and how things affect other people.
 It’s gone from silos, whether it be a discipline silo, an office silo, a person silo.
 Now we’re looking at it as we’re all together.
-And that is huge, huge.
+And that is huge.
 People say “I’ve got an issue.
 We’ve got a client.
 How can you help me?
 I’ve got an opportunity with… Does anybody know?
 Can anybody help me?”
 Huge difference.

 Read the rest of the interview here...